Trezeguet1/qps-infra/docs/config-guide.md

 ### How to Update Jenkins credentials

 Steps:

-1.Open Jenkins
+1. Open Jenkins
-2.Click on Credentials in the left menu
+2. Click on Credentials in the left menu
-3.Select "ghprbhook-token" and click on the link 4.Click on Update in the left menu
+3. Select "ghprbhook-token" and click on the link
+4. Click on Update in the left menu
-5.Enter Username e.g."username"
+5. Enter Username e.g."username"
-6.Near Password click Change password
+6. Near Password click Change password
-7.Enter value of "Git Personal access token" that was generated before for this user 8.Save changes
+7. Enter value of "Git Personal access token" that was generated before for this user
+8. Save changes
-9.Open Jenkins/Manage Jenkins/Configure System
+9. Open Jenkins/Manage Jenkins/Configure System
-10.Scroll till "GitHub Pull Request Builder" -> Credentials are populated here
+10. Scroll till "GitHub Pull Request Builder" ->
+<b> Credentials are populated here </b>

 ### How to RegisterOrganization (described in User Guide)